mdolab/openconcept/readme.md

 ### Requirements

 This toolkit requires the use of OpenMDAO 2.3.0 or later and will evolve rapidly as general utilities are moved from OpenConcept into the main OpenMDAO repository.
-OpenMDAO requires a late numpy.
+OpenMDAO requires a late numpy and scipy.

-Currently, only scipy=1.0.0 is supported by openconcept due to some issue with numpy type conversions.
-Until I debug the error, you'll need to manually downgrade scipy when you install or update OpenMDAO (which installs the latest scipy by default).

 ## Citation